hiddenSm/image-project/README.md

 ## Description

-The **Image Project** is a Django-based web application designed for efficient image management and retrieval.
+The **Image Project** is a Django-based web application.
 Its primary goal is to assist companies that send advertising or any other type of emails to users by enabling the technical team to understand which emails were opened by which users.

 ### How It Works